hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/E-BookCreationServices/_index.md

 +++
 ## Full production of a recipe book.

-I love books because they create a stream of income both digitally and traditionally.
+Books are a fantastic stream of income if you have the knowledge!

 * R300 per page with copy
 * R200 per page with a photo